Local in time solution to Kolmogorov's two-equation model of turbulence: Introduction

-Nowadays, $k-\varepsilon$ and $k - \omega$ are most commonly used models to calculate $k$ and $\om$(for details concerning mentioned turbulence models see \cite{WILCOX} and \cite{TurbMod}).
-They bear strong resembance to Kolmogorov turbulace model in the way they deal with diffusive terms and equation on $k$ - both models employ squared matrix norm of symmetric gradient as a source term.
+Nowadays, $k-\varepsilon$ and $k - \omega$ are two of the most commonly used models to calculate $k$ and $\om$.
+They bear a strong resemblance to Kolmogorov's turbulence model in the way they deal with diffusive terms.
+In both models, the equation on $k$ uses a squared matrix norm of the symmetric gradient as a source term.